Structured Actor-Critic for Managing Public Health Points-of-Dispensing: Case Study: Naloxone for First Responders in Pennsylvania

-Our case study focuses on one part of the ongoing opioid overdose crisis, which is affecting communities across the country.
-The rate of opioid overdose deaths tripled between the 2000 to 2014 \citep{rudd2000increases}, with heroin deaths alone outpacing gun homicides in 2015 \citep{ingraham2016heroin}.
+The rate of opioid overdose deaths has quadrupled since 1999 \citepalias{cdc2021understanding}, with heroin deaths alone outpacing gun homicides in 2015 \citep{ingraham2016heroin}.
 Moreover, in 2015, drug overdose deaths in U.S. exceeded the combined mortalities from car accidents and firearms \citep{DEA2015NDTA,DEA2015NDTAannouncement}.
-The root cause of the epidemic is often attributed to a recent increase in legal opioid use \citep{berry2000new,compton2006major}.

-Naloxone is an overdose reveral medication that can counter overdoses within seconds to minutes.
-There is significant benefit for drug users, family members, community members, law enforcement officers, and medical professionals alike to have training and access to this “antidote” for use in risky situations (see Pennsylvania’s Act 139).
-However, a recent pressing issue hindering the ability of public health organizations to fight the epidemic is the rising prices of naloxone \citep{albright2016navigate,gupta2016rising,luthra2017massive}.
+By August 2020, the number of deaths from synthetic opioids was 52\% more than the previous year \citep{opioid2021}.
+There is significant benefit for drug users, family members, community members, law enforcement officers, and medical professionals alike to have training and access to the overdose reversal drug naloxone for use in risky situations (see Pennsylvania’s Act 139).

-For example, a widely used injectable version manufactured by Hospira, which was priced at \$62.29 per 10 mL vial in 2012, sold for \$142.49 in 2016.
-Two other manufacturers, Mylan and West-Ward, sell injectable naloxone at a steeper price of approximately \$20 per 1 mL vial.
-An even more extreme price increase can be seen in the Evzio single-use naloxone auto-injector, which went from \$690 in 2014 to \$4500 in 2016 (for a two-pack) \citep{gupta2016rising}.
-There have been reports that price spikes negatively affecting the ability of harm reduction organizations to provide naloxone.

-\paragraph{Model.} In this case study, we consider a somewhat simplified setting of a public health organization where the procurement of naloxone and the dispensing of naloxone are handled by separate sub-organizations.
-We assume that the decisions on the dispensing side follow our MDP model and then consider the following question: given a fixed budget for procurement, how do the rising prices of naloxone influence the probability of operating a near-optimal inventory/dispensing policy?
-In addition, we investigate the behavior of the dispensing decisions when there are two classes of patients, opioid users and non-users.